Dry Needling is often used to treat:-

 Mobile Dry Needling Service

-Myofascial Dry Needling (DN) / Medical Acupuncture / Western Medicine Acupuncture treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK), Chiropractic and Sports Injury Clinic Service, based from Reading, Berkshire.
+Myofascial Dry Needling (DN) / Medical Acupuncture / Western Medicine Acupuncture treatment is available as part of TotalMSK's Mobile Musculoskeletal (MSK), Chiropractic and Sports Injury Clinic Service.
 The private patient mobile service operates up to 20 miles from Caversham in Reading and 20 miles from Cambridge in Cambridgeshire.
 TotalMSK also operates a mobile Corporate Wellbeing Clinic Service throughout Berkshire, Buckinghamshire, Cambridgeshire, Hampshire and Oxfordshire.

 Myofascial Dry Needling (DN) is often used to release myofascial trigger points (MTrP).
 An active, MTrP is defined as an area of muscle tension or adhesions, which can create and refer pain.
 The term Dry Needling (DN) is often used interchangeably with Western Medicine Acupuncture or Medical Acupuncture.
 Dry Needling (DN) (Medical Acupuncture) involves placing a thin monofilament needle into an active MTrP.
 The placing of the needle into an active (MTrP) usually results in a release of muscle tension and pain.